Norman Horowitz

 Horowitz was a member of both the National Academy of Sciences and the American Academy of Arts and Sciences.
-In 1965 he began work with the Jet Propulsion Laboratory in Pasadena, serving for five years as chief of JPL’s bioscience section and as a member of the science teams for the Mariner and Viking missions to Mars.
+In 1965 he began work with the Jet Propulsion Laboratory in Pasadena, serving for five years as chief of JPL's bioscience section and as a member of the science teams for the Mariner and Viking missions to Mars.
 From 1977 to 1980, he was chairman of the biology division at Caltech.

-Since 2013, Horowitz has been listed on the Advisory Council of the National Center for Science Education.
+Since 2013, Horowitz was listed on the Advisory Council of the National Center for Science Education.

 Among advocates of space exploration, he was noted for his opposition to a space program centered on the use of human astronauts.
 Charlene Anderson recalls, "In personal discussions, he could be particularly vociferous on the topic of human versus robotic exploration.
 Norm argued that human exploration could only interfere with scientific exploration and confuse the public as to why we should explore space.
 In his view, science should drive the endeavor, not a lust for adventure."